mtlong29/MySite/_posts/notes/basic-syntax/2017-10-05-html-and-markdown.md

 <h6>Heading Six</h6>
 ```

-## Paragraphs and Line Breaks
+### Paragraphs and Line Breaks

-To create a paragraph just type with plain text.
-To add a line break without the space between the lines add two spaces at the end of the line.
+To create a paragraph just *type with plain text*.
+To add a line break without the space between the lines *add two spaces* at the end of the line.

 #### Markdown